faw7an/assignment-upload/docs/api-documentation.md

 **Status Codes**:
 - `200 OK`: Units retrieved successfully
 - `401 Unauthorized`: Authentication required
+- `403 Forbidden`: You do not have access to this course
 - `500 Internal Server Error`: Server error

 ### Create Unit